 In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-13, Fair Value Measurement (Topic 820), - Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which makes a number of changes meant to add, modify or remove certain disclosure requirements associated with the movement amongst or hierarchy associated with Level 1, Level 2 and Level 3 fair value measurements.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early adoption is permitted upon issuance of the update.
-On January 1, 2020, the Company's adoption of this guidance to did not have a material impact on its financial statements.
+On January 1, 2020, the Company's adoption of this guidance to did not have a material impact on its condensed consolidated financial statements.